andrew/ultimate-awesome/README.md

 - [awesome-webgpu](https://github.com/mikbry/awesome-webgpu) - 😎 Curated list of awesome things around WebGPU ecosystem. .
 - [awesome-laravel](https://github.com/TimothyDJones/awesome-laravel) - A curated list of delightful Laravel PHP framework packages and resources.
 - [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
-- [the-engineering-managers-booklist](https://github.com/jesselpalmer/the-engineering-managers-booklist) - Books for people who are or aspire to manage/lead team(s) of software engineers.
 - [awesome-loginless](https://github.com/fiatjaf/awesome-loginless) - An awesome list of internet services that don't require logins or registrations.
 - [awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 10,000+ hours and 100+ free certificates in IT, computer science and business.
 - [awesome-quarto](https://github.com/mcanouil/awesome-quarto) - A curated list of Quarto talks, tools, examples & articles!
 Contributions welcome!.